officeofjane/pcdhk-planning-2019/README.md

     Golden Sun Centre, 59-67 Bonham Strand West, Sheung Wan.

 ### About PCD
-PCD HK is part of an annual global event started by a group at MIT in the US in 2017, to bring together a worldwide community of artists, coders, educators and students.
+Processing Community Day HK is a one-day event to bring together a community of artists, coders, educators and students.
+It is part of an annual global event started by a group at MIT in the US in 2017.

 ### Sessions
 - _An Intro to Creative Coding with p5.js_ with ???